laneboysrc/rc-headless-transmitter/README.md

 # STM32F103 and NRF24L01+ based headless transmitter

 This project implements a 2.4 GHz RC transmitter using the NRF24L01+ wireless module and the STM32F103C8T6 micro-controller.
-It runs of a 1S Li-Ion battery.
+It runs off a 1S Li-Ion battery.

 The transmitter is currently compatible with HobbyKing HKR3000 and HKR3100 receivers, as well as the [LANE Boys RC nrf24le01-rc](https://github.com/laneboysrc/nrf24l01-rc) DIY receivers.